-Aphrodisiacs: What Are the Best Foods to Boost Your Sex Life?
+Aphrodisiacs: The 20+ Best Foods to Boost Your Sex Life

-This fibrous vegetable is one of the best ways to improve your sex life, as it can increase a woman’s sexual desire.
-It also contains androsterone, a hormone men release that appeals to women.
-Eating celery regularly can help keep the mood fresh and will likely increase the number of times a woman feels like having sex.
+This fibrous vegetable is one of the best ways to improve your sex life, as it contains androsterone, a hormone men release that appeals to women.
+Who knew?

 Vitamin C is known to help increase both libido and fertility.
 Kiwi, a deliciously exotic fruit, is loaded with Vitamin C, so it’s a great item to toss in your grocery cart every week, along with other citrus fruits.